 How Are You Going To Use Your eBook?

+Now that you know how to create an eBook, how will you use?
 One of the most interesting aspects of an eBook is its versatility.

 You can sell copies of an eBook and make money that way, but you can also use your eBook as a lead magnet to get more customers in your funnel.
 I’ve even worked with entrepreneurs who have made millions using their book as an outbound sales tool, sending copies to prospects in order to initiate a sales conversation.